MyPitit/itv-a-la-carte/README.md

 ```

 The channels will be displayed as a list.
-Each channel will have an `onclick event`.

 ### Home Page screenshot
 ![cursor_and_itv_a_la_carte](https://cloud.githubusercontent.com/assets/2573931/17107006/639e2690-5285-11e6-910b-b62b359ef938.png)